sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 distribution contains (essentially) everything on which Sage depends.

-Make sure there are no spaces in the directory name under which you build.
-Running from a directory with spaces in its name is supported but discouraged.
-Building is not possible, since several of the components do not build if there are spaces in the path.
+Make sure there are **no spaces** in the path name for the directory in which you build: several of Sage's components will not build if there are spaces in the path.
+Running Sage from a directory with spaces in its name will also fail.

 #.
 Go to http://www.sagemath.org/download-source.html , select a mirror,
    and download the file sage-\*.tar.